Data engineer vs. data scientist: What’s the difference and which should you hire?

 What is a data engineer?

-A data engineer works behind the scenes to create the database infrastructure that your company will use to store and access data.
-You can think of them as “data architects.”
-They aim to make data easily accessible to the stakeholders within an organization.
+A data engineer works behind the scenes to create and maintain the data infrastructure that an organization uses to manage data.
+They aim to make data easily accessible to all stakeholders and applications as needed.

 A data engineer building a data infrastructure

-As companies become more data-oriented, they need to build a solid foundation on which to collect, analyze and model data.
-Whether you’re a startup or a growing business, working with a data engineer can prove valuable.
+As companies become more data-oriented, they need to build a solid foundation and systemic approach for collecting, analyzing and modeling data.
+Whether you’re a startup or an established business, data engineers are invaluable to continued, sustained growth.

-A data engineer’s primary role is to build and maintain a company’s data infrastructure — the systems that enable data consumption, storage and sharing.
-This involves building data pipelines that ingest data from external sources and move it to a repository, like a data warehouse or data lake.
+A data engineer’s primary focus is to build and maintain a company’s data infrastructure — the systems that enable data consumption, storage and movement.
+This involves building and maintaining data pipelines that ingest data from external sources and move it to a repository, like a data warehouse or data lake.
+That also involves building pipelines to production applications and productionizing machine learning models built by data scientists (more on that later).

-However, much of the data from these sources is still in its original state, meaning that it hasn’t been processed or organized yet.
-As a result, the data might not be validated or might contain errors.
-Data engineers use various programming languages like SQL and Python and processes like Extract, Transform, Load (ETL) to prepare this data for analysis.
+Data movement using an Extract, Load, Transform (ELT) process begins with raw data, meaning that it hasn’t been processed or organized yet.
+As a result, that raw data might be disorganized or contain errors.
+Data engineers may use languages like Python and Java as well as SQL to prepare this data for analysis.

-• Transform: The data must be properly structured and clean before it can be used for analytics.
+• Transform: The data must be properly structured and clean before it’s used for analytics or operations.
 Data engineers will create and apply formatting rules to data sets to remove redundant and unusable data.
+Though data analysts frequently transform data as well, they generally don’t do so for operational uses.
+Transformations may be performed using SQL within the destination, or in Python prior to loading (i.e. in ETL).

-In short, data engineers ensure that a company’s architecture will support the requirements of the company they work for.
+In short, data engineers ensure that a company’s architecture will support the analytical and operational requirements of the company they work for.

 Data engineers use a variety of languages to build data architectures, develop modeling processes and create reliable data flows.
 These include:

-• Python: A high-level programming language that helps data engineers build efficient data pipelines, write ETL scripts and perform data analysis.
+• Python: A high-level programming language that helps data engineers build efficient data pipelines, script and automate behaviors and perform data analysis.

-• Java: An object-oriented programming language that’s used to develop desktop and mobile applications.
+• Java: Another high-level, object-oriented programming language that’s used to develop desktop and mobile applications.
 Data engineers use this language to build data systems.

 • Scala: A general-purpose language that data engineers use to structure, transform and serve data.